Trump campaign told to preserve all documents related to Sidney Powell and Dominion Voting Systems - Local News 8

 The memo, viewed by CNN, references a letter Dominion sent to Powell this week demanding she publicly retract her accusations and instructs campaign staff not to alter, destroy or discard records that could be relevant.

+A serious internal divide has formed within Trump’s campaign following the election with tensions at their highest between the campaign’s general counsel, Matt Morgan, who sent the memo Saturday, and Trump lawyer Rudy Giuliani.
+Though the campaign once distanced itself from Powell, Trump has been urging other people to fight like she has, according to multiple people familiar with his remarks.
+He has asked for more people making her arguments, which are often baseless and filled with conspiracy theories, on television.

-Matt Morgan, the Trump campaign’s general counsel, wrote in the memo, “The Allegations within the letter dated December 16, 2020 reference the Campaign and lawyers who may have performed work for the Campaign.
+Morgan wrote in the memo, “The Allegations within the letter dated December 16, 2020 reference the Campaign and lawyers who may have performed work for the Campaign.
 Even with references to the Campaign and some of its outside lawyers, the Campaign does not reasonably anticipate litigation against the Campaign at this time.
 Notwithstanding the foregoing, the Campaign views it as prudent to establish a litigation hold at this time to protect and preserve all rights and privileges that may exist under the law.”
+The Trump campaign has declined to comment.

 After Trump lost the election, Dominion came under fire from the President and Powell, who baselessly claimed the system’s voting machines altered votes from Trump to President-elect Joe Biden.
 Dominion has called the accusations meritless and noted Powell never made the claims in court.
 Now, anticipating that Dominion could take legal action against Powell for her claims, Trump’s attorneys instructed staff to preserve “any and all records concerning Defending the Republic, Sydney Powell, Rudy Giuliani, Jenna Ellis, Lin Wood, and each of their associates and paralegals” and “all records concerning Dominion.”